Zequez/auto-workspace/README.md

 - PWA support
 - Fix the way WindiCSS works in which it accumulates classes until I restart the dev serve
 - Fix favicon not loading
+- Other deployment strategies such as IPFS
+- Automatically update DNS settings on Cloudflare

 ## Usage